lambdaclass/aleo_internals_book/src/snarkVM/dpc/ledger.md

 }
 ```
 As the LedgerTree, this is also a wrapper of a Merkle Tree used for storing a set of Transitions.
+Particularly, a single Transitions struct represents all the transitions within a transaction.

 IN FACT, **question**: Is this abstractable?